The ski industry is small

 I’m not a fan of this kind of competition, but watch the eyes.
 See how still they are?
 The body works like a piston to keep the eyes on track.
 Notice how forward he is.
 Here is Jennifer Heil, watch her eyes …

 Anticipate the terrain.
 Too many people get stuck on the flats.
-I have my students meet above the flat sections and make a plan.
+I have my students meet on the slope above the flat sections and make a plan.
 We don’t meet on the flats where we have to walk out.
 If I can, I always try to push snowboarders on the flats (give them warning and push their hips), because they are like upside down turtles on the flats.

 10. Specialty Clinics